HellBz/ALWP-AltisLife-Web-Panel/README.md

 ## Install

-First ! `bower install` to download all dependencies from the project
+First !
+Include all files downloaded.
+Optional : You can `bower install` to update all dependencies for possible new content.

 Then import the sql file `install.sql` into your server database.
-It will self alter, and create all the features required by the panel.
+It will self alter and create all the tables, columns and stuff required by the panel.

-You will now have to go to `class/config.php` and change this following code to match your database user
+You will now have to find `/class/config.php` and change this following code to match your database user

 `define("DB_HOST", "localhost");
 define("DB_NAME", "altisfrance");